Landiie/landie.github.io/src/sammi-extensions/sando.md

   "date": "2023-05-15",
   "title": "Sando",
-  "description": "A Library to make extension developer's lives easier!", "version": "2.5.6",
+  "description": "A Library to make extension developer's lives easier!", "version": "2.7.0",
-  "versionSummaryHeader": "bug fix patch", "versionSummaryBody": "updated method of getting ext info", "tags": ["product", "sammiExtension"],
+  "versionSummaryHeader": "was supposed to be a big patch but lost most of it", "versionSummaryBody": "still very important though", "tags": ["product", "sammiExtension"],
   "price": "FREE",
   "permalink": "/shop/sammi-extensions/sando/",